 Stainless Steel Passivation Process

 The passivation process is the chemical removal of iron contaminates left behind on the stainless steel surface from machining and fabrication.
-These contaminates, if not removed, could potentially corrode and deteriorate the stainless steel.
+These contaminants, if not removed, could potentially corrode and deteriorate the stainless steel.
 This process also leaves a thin transparent oxide film that protects the stainless steel from corrosion.
 It is a combination of cleaning and a protective coating.

 Passivation of stainless steel has been widely used for years by the medical, aerospace, electronics, and other high tech industries that require maximum performance from products manufactured from corrosion resistant steels.